 Howard Hughes advised her.

-Wow.
-Talk about a generous, career-changing gift.
-Kate appreciated Hughes’ magnanimous gesture at the time, but she’d appreciate it even more a few months later.
+It was a generous, career-changing gift.
+Kate appreciated Hughes’ magnanimous gesture at the time, but she appreciated it even more a few months later.

-So Katharine Hepburn’s career was on a promising track.
-All she needed now was….
+Katharine Hepburn’s career was on a promising track.
+But then tragedy struck her beloved family summer home.

 The Hurricane of 1938

-Just before Kate was to start rehearsals for The Philadelphia Story, the Hurricane of 1938 hit.
-On September 21, 1938, Fenwick was one of 57,000 homes destroyed by the hurricane that caused an estimated $306 million in damages.
+Just before Kate was scheduled to start rehearsals for The Philadelphia Story, the Hurricane of 1938 hit.
+On September 21, 1938, Fenwick was one of 57,000 homes destroyed.
+The hurricane caused an estimated $306 million in damages.

 In her autobiography, Kate remembered going out for a swim on the day of the hurricane, only to find that the wind was so strong, it held her up when she leaned back on it.
-Clearly, it was time to get inside the house.
+That’s when she knew it was time to get inside the house.